cs4241-20a/a1-gettingstarted/README.md

 ### Design Achievements
 - **Create a color palette**:
-1. I created a color palette using Adobe colorwheel and implmented these colors throught the chapter
+1. I created a color palette using Adobe colorwheel and implmented these colors throughout the page (screenshot can be found in the images folder)
     #BAC1E6 - used for header text with dark purple background
     #5867AD - used for the background of the navigation bar
     #7385E0 - used for bigger text headers